Allianz Isozaki Tower, Milan

 Railway underpass, Vigevano

-A new pedestrian underpass was built under the Vigevano station, which allows travelers to safely access the platforms and connects the two districts on either side of the station.
+A new pedestrian underpass was built under the Vigevano station, which allows travellers to safely access the platforms and connects the two districts on either side of the station.

 The waterproof structure was designed and built with the Drytech Tank System, without interrupting railway traffic.